Greenland Visa and Passport Requirements

 |Passport required||Return ticket required||Visa required|

-A passport valid for at least three months beyond the length of stay in Greenland is required by all nationals referred to in the chart above, except (1) EU nationals holding a valid national ID card.
+A passport valid for at least three months beyond the length of stay in Greenland is required by all nationals referred to in the chart above, except (1) EU nationals holding a passport or valid national ID card which is valid for the duration of stay.

 Visas are not required by nationals referred to in the chart above for stays of up to 90 days.